captain-sensible/yeoldpirate/readme.md

 ” ahoy take me to Tesco”.
 As I came out with my booty ,I passed a Abraham Men so thre coins into his pot

 useless I ghrant you unless your a coder or its the 19th September "International Pirate day" & you use Wordpress

+To use download to your wp-content/plugin folder.
+Log in and on dashboard click on "plugins" ypou should see reference to plugin.
+To use just click activate.Then go to your blog posts you should see some words changed.Will incrtease  Pirate Lingo in Array